-- 1 LCD display with backlight. - 2 The softkeys provide functions related to the current screen.
-The current functions are shown on the screen above the keys. - (3) (15): Starts the currently selected test. - (4) Enter key selects the highlighted item from a menu.
-Enters and exits edit mode when making selections and editing text. - 5 Rotary switch selects the tester's modes. - 6 USB port for uploading test reports to a PC and updating the tester's software.
-See "Uploading Results to a PC" on page 62. - 7 1: On/off key. - (8) (₹) → →: Arrow keys for navigating through screens and incrementing or decrementing alphanumeric values.
-For navigation, use (₹) to page up and down.
-Use SHIFT and → or → to go to the top or bottom of a list.
+- 1 LCD display with backlight. - (2) (1) (2): The softkeys provide functions related to the current screen.
+The current functions are shown on the screen above the keys. - 3 (TEST]: Starts the currently selected test. - (4) Inter key selects the highlighted item from a menu.
+Enters and exits edit mode when making selections and editing text. - 5 Rotary switch selects the tester's modes. - (6) USB port for uploading test reports to a PC and updating the tester's software.
+See "Uploading Results to a PC" on page 62. - (7) (): On/off key. - (8) 4 4 ∞ ∞: Arrow keys for navigating through screens and incrementing or decrementing alphanumeric values.
+For navigation, use 4 4 to page up and down.
+Use SHIFT and ∞ or ∞ to go to the top or bottom of a list.

-- Some in the second of the second of - (10) Exits the current screen.
-Also exit edit mode when making selections and editing text. - (1) F-connector for connecting to 75 $\Omega$ coaxial cable. - Modular jack for connecting to telephone and twisted pair network cable.
+- (9) Solution: Toggles the backlight between dim and bright settings. - (1) Exits the current screen.
+Also exit edit mode when making selections and editing text. - (1) F-connector for connecting to 75 $\Omega$ coaxial cable. - 12 Modular jack for connecting to telephone and twisted pair network cable.
 The jack accepts 8-pin modular (RJ45) and 6-pin modular (RJ11) connectors. - Wiremap adapter with F-connector and modular jack.
-See "Using the Wiremap Adapter and Remote ID Locators" on page 10 for details. - (4) Remote ID locator (optional) with F-connector and modular jack.
+See "Using the Wiremap Adapter and Remote ID Locators" on page 10 for details. - Remote ID locator (optional) with F-connector and modular jack.
 See "Using the Wiremap Adapter and Remote ID Locators" on page 10 for details.